Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

 Annotations already declare readOnlyHint=true and idempotentHint=true.
-The description adds that the chart auto-refreshes and no user action is needed, clarifying the polling behavior.
-No contradictions, and it adds useful behavioral context beyond annotations.
+The description adds value by explaining that the chart auto-refreshes and polls a tool at a regular interval, which is behavioral context beyond the annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.